MohanSheshadri/GitPractise_Cheatsheet/readme.md

 -git checkout origin
--git reset --hard upstream/main ( to sync the main of forked from upstream) -git pull upstream main -> to pull the forked repo orginal commits or approved merges
+-git reset --hard upstream/main ( to sync the main of forked from upstream) -git pull upstream main -> to pull the forked repo orginal commits or approved merges -git push upstream main -> to sync the upstream main from puslled local